jamesmudd/jhdf/.github/ISSUE_TEMPLATE/suggestion.md

 **Additional context**

 If the suggestion is in relation to a example file please attach it. `.h5` and `.hdf5` are not supported by Github so zip them first.
-Or use [Firefox Send](https://send.firefox.com/) and paste the link here.
+Or provide a link to download the file here. *Note: Files provided maybe incorporated into tests.*